sindresorhus/p-throttle/readme.md

 ### throttledFn.abort()

-Abort pending executions (all unresolved promises are rejected).
+Abort pending executions.
+All unresolved promises are rejected with a `pThrottle.AbortError` custom error.

 ## Related